Professor-G/pyBIA/docs/index.rst

 Importing pyBIA
 ==================

 We have trained a Convolutional Neural Network using the high-level Keras API.
 Our model took ~8 days to train and is included in the standard pyBIA installation.
-This classifier is called 'bw_model' as the DIFFUSE training data sample includes diffuse objects in the NDWFS Bw band footprint (see `Moire et al. 2012 <https://arxiv.org/pdf/1111.2603.pdf>`_).
+This classifier is called 'bw_model' as the DIFFUSE training data sample includes diffuse objects in the NDWFS Bw band footprint (see `Moire et al 2012 <https://arxiv.org/pdf/1111.2603.pdf>`_).
 We hope to add more models for different bands in the future.

 .. code-block:: python